-The Company's Class A Common Stock and Class B Convertible Common Stock have an authorized number of 400.0 million shares and 34.45 million shares, respectively, and each have a par value of \$0.0003 1/3 per share as of December 31, 2021.
-Holders of Class A Common Stock and Class B Convertible Common Stock have identical rights, including liquidation preferences, except that the holders of Class A Common Stock are entitled to one vote per share and holders of Class B Convertible Common Stock are entitled to 10 votes per share on all matters submitted to a stockholder vote.
-Class B Convertible Common Stock may only be held by Kevin Plank, the Company's charter.
+The Company's Class A Common Stock and Class B Convertible Common Stock have an authorized number of 400.0 million shares and 34.45 million shares, respectively, and each have a par value of \$0.0003 1/3 per share as of December 31, 2021, Holders of Class A Common Stock and Class B Convertible Common Stock have identical rights, including liquidation preferences, except that the holders of Class A Common Stock are entitled to one vote per share and holders of Class B Convertible Common Stock are entitled to 10 votes per share on all matters submitted to a stockholder vote.
+Class B Convertible Common Stock may only be held by Kevin Plank, the Company's founder, Executive Chairman and Brand Chief, or a related party of Mr. Plank, as defined in the Company's charter.
 As a result, Mr. Plank has a majority voting control over the Company.
 Upon the transfer of shares of Class B Convertible Stock to a person other than Mr. Plank or a related party of Mr. Plank, the shares automatically convert into shares of Class A Common Stock on a one-for-one basis.
-In addition, all of the outstanding shares of Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and present of disability of Mr. Plank or on the record date for any stockholders' meeting upon which the shares of Class A Common Stock and Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock and Class B Convertible Common Stock and Class B Convertible Common Stock and Clas
+In addition, all of the outstanding shares of Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock on a one-for-one basis upon the death or disability of Mr. Plank or on the record date for any stockholders' meeting upon which the shares of Class A Common Stock and Class B Convertible Common Stock beneficially owned by Mr. Plank is less than 15% of the total shares of Class A Common Stock and Class B Convertible Common Stock outstanding or upon the other events specified in the Class C Articles Supplementary to the Company's charter as documented below.
+Holders of the Company's common stock are entitled to receive dividends when and if authorized and declared out of assets legally available for the payment of dividends.

 The Company's Class C Common Stock has an authorized number of of 400.0 million shares and have a par value of \$0.0003 1/3 per share as of December 31, 2021.
-The terms of the Class C common stock are substantially identical to those of the Company's Class A common stock, except that the Class C common stock has no voting rights (except in limited circumstances), will automatically convert into Class A common stock are substantially identical to those of the Company's Class A common stock, except that the Class C common stock has no voting rights (except in limited circumstances), will automatically convert into Class A common stock under certain circumstances and includes provisions intended to ensure equal treatment of Class C common stock and Class B common stock in certain corporate transactions, such as mergers, consolidations, statutory share exchanges, conversions or negotiated tender offers, and including consideration incidental to these transactions.
+The terms of the Class C common stock are substantially identical to those of the Company's Class A common stock, except that the Class C common stock has no voting rights (except in limited circumstances), will automatically convert into Class A common stock under certain circumstances and includes provisions intended to ensure equal treatment of Class C common stock and Class B common stock in certain corporate transactions, such as mergers, consolidations, statutory share exchanges, conversions or negotiated tender offers, and including consideration incidental to these transactions.